tommywalsh/csotp/README.md

 comes on, and that makes me want to listen to that whole album.

 I would typically have to do something like this in most existing players that I've seen:
-* Navigate to a "Library" screen
+* Navigate to a "Library" screen.
-* Navigate to an "Artists" tab
+* Navigate to an "Artists" tab.
+This will open at the very beginning of the alphabet.
 * Manually scroll all the way down to "Guadalcanal Diary", or else open up a search widget.
-* Select the band
+* Select the band.
-* Find the album "2x4", select it, and click "play"
+* Find the album "2x4", select it, and click "play".

 This is infuriatingly complex to do, even if I'm just sitting in a chair.
 It is impossible to do safely while driving.